 Maximize hiring through a subsidized employment program

 As noted earlier, adjustment will go better if jobs are plentiful—which is why both effective monetary policy and smart fiscal policy with an eye toward job creation will be critical going forward.
-However, even then, the spread of new forms of automation will exacerbate problems that certain workers face in finding employment, such it be those with disabilities or the long-term unemployed.
+However, even then the spread of new forms of automation will exacerbate problems that certain workers already face in finding employment, such as those with disabilities or the long-term unemployed.
 States should therefore implement subsidized employment programs to maximize such workers’ chances of being hired.

 Employment subsidy programs have multiple benefits.
 First and most importantly, studies show they consistently raise earnings and employment among disadvantaged workers.
 This will be particularly important for workers permanently displaced by automation.
-The programs also have broader spillover effects, such as reducing use of other public assistance, improving school outcomes among children of workers, lowering criminal justice system incidence among workers and children, and reducing long-term poverty.
+The programs also have broader spillover effects, such as reducing use of other public assistance, improving school outcomes among children of workers, lowering criminal justice system involvement among workers and children, and reducing long-term poverty.
 And having an existing jobs subsidy program in place makes it easier to scale up in periods and localities with high unemployment.

 Currently there is an existing federal Work Opportunity Tax Credit (WOTC) available to employers that hire individuals from certain groups that face significant barriers to employment, but a subsidized jobs program is widely seen as more effective.
 Studies show subsidized jobs programs to be more effective than tax credits at creating net new jobs, as well as incentivizing employers to hire disadvantaged workers.
 Additionally, a jobs subsidy can be tied to a specific worker rather than an employer.
 This is particularly important for workers dislocated by automation, given their risk for long-term unemployment and the hardships they face in being rehired.
 This also makes it easier for states to provide so-called “wraparound services,” such as child care or other employment supports, to further support workers most in need.